dkreyman/GoVidCLI/README.md

 Once the videos are uploaded to youtube you can edit the title and add details such as a description.
 However youtube wont allow you to change the videos to public unless you're clone gets approved because the scope of the youtube API that we're using is beyond just accessing public information.

-If it ever says exit status 1 or any other exit status than zero then it didn't work.
+If it ever says exit status 1 or any other exit status besides zero then that command didn't work.